Imtech expects return to positive EBITDA in 2015

 "Imtech normalised its financial situation and dealt with substantial one-off costs," said Chief Executive Gerard van de Aast in a statement.
 "We are well of the challenges still ahead ... but progress to date has been steady."

-In the fourth quarter, the company made an EBITDA loss of 128.4 million euros (92 million pounds) off revenues of 1 billion euros.
+In the fourth quarter, the company made an EBITDA loss of 128.4 million euros ($135.90 million) off revenues of 1 billion euros.
 Analysts polled for Reuters had on average predicted an EBITDA loss of 97.4 million off revenues of 931 million.

 The company has been dogged by corruption allegations and is facing investigations relating to contracts in Poland and Germany.
 Its management has been almost completely changed since the alleged malpractice took place.